 While the findings suggest that relationships where the husband is the only person who drinks may tend towards less satisfaction, there is nothing to say that these relationships cannot work.
 Every relationship is different, and there are plenty of ways to have a satisfying and fulfilling relationship where only one partner drinks.

-However, if your partner’s drinking habits become unhealthy, the relationship may become more complex.
-You may want to try couples therapy or encourage your partner to access professional support to help maintain a healthy relationship.
+However, the relationship may become more complex if your spouse drinks too much and develops an unhealthy habit.
+You may want to try couples therapy or encourage your partner to access individual therapy to help maintain a healthy relationship.

 Addiction recovery programs usually combine a range of treatment options tailored to each person’s needs.
 If your husband attends a rehabilitation program, he may participate in:

-Dealing with an alcoholic spouse is an uphill battle.
-It will be challenging and there are plenty of unknowns along the way.
+Dealing with an alcoholic husband is an uphill battle.
+It will be challenging, and there are plenty of unknowns along the way.
 But you are not alone.
 There are plenty of resources designed to aid those toward healthy steps when married to an alcoholic.

-If you are worried about your husband’s drinking, contact us at Empowered Recovery.
-We can offer confidential advice about supporting your husband and the treatment options available.
-Call us today to speak to one of our compassionate and expert team and take the first steps to a family life free from drug and alcohol abuse.
+If you find yourself confessing “My husband’s drinking is ruining our marriage”, and don’t know how to deal with alcoholic husband, contact us at Empowered Recovery Center in Atlanta.
+We can offer confidential advice about supporting your husband and available treatment options.
+Call us today to speak to one of our compassionate admissions team.
+Our team is available to answer any questions you may have about treatment, payment options, using insurance to pay for rehab, insurance verification, and more.
+Take the first steps to a family life free from drug and alcohol abuse and call us today.

 Empowered Recovery Center